Conversion and intake

 If you use a landing page

 Link back to the parent service page, the right contact or intake route, and any supporting trust content the visitor may need before acting.
-Related route: legal landing page design.
+Related route: law firm landing pages.

 Protect trust at the point of click